Wednesday, April 15, 2020

 On May 16, 1956 director Jacques Tourneur, he directed Val Lewton's 1942's "Cat People" and 1943's "I Walked with a Zombie" plus 1957's "Night of the Demon" aka: "Curse of the Demon", saw the release of the post Civil War picture "Great Day in the Morning".
 The picture starred Virginia Mayo, Robert Stack, Ruth Roman, Alex Nicol and Raymond Burr.

-Below Robert Stack as "Owen Pentecost", Ruth Roman as "Boston Grant" and Burr as "Jumbo Means".
+Below Robert Stack as "Owen Pentecost", Ruth Roman as "Boston Grant" and Burr as "Jumbo Means" in 1956's, "Great Day in the Morning"/

 Another low "B" western followed the "Secret of Treasure Mountain" released June 25, 1956.
 Then came another film-noir in which the cast is more interesting than the picture.